Fly just an hour and a half from the capital city of Seoul and you will arrive at South Korea’s resort island, Jeju Island or Jeju.

 A. Walk through Olle Trails

 In Jeju, there is a series of trails called Jeju Olle-gil, which leads through forests, volcanic cones and many other best-kept secrets of the island.
-There are 26 routes in total and you can explore three of them through one-day Olle trekking tour.
+There are 26 routes in total in Jeju Island.

 B. Hike up Hallasan Mountain